tooltwist/pastac-edit-supplier/README.md

     script(src="bower_components/jquery/dist/jquery.js" type="text/javascript")
     script(src="bower_components/angular/angular.min.js")
     script(src="bower_components/bootstrap/dist/js/bootstrap.js" type="text/javascript")
-    script(src="bower_components/pastac-add-supplier/dist/pastac-add-supplier.js" type="text/javascript")
+    script(src="bower_components/pastac-edit-supplier/dist/pastac-edit-supplier.js" type="text/javascript")
     ```

 1. Use the component in your Pug files (formerly called Jade)

     ```pug
-    pastac-add-supplier(jwt="jwt" handler="handler")
+    pastac-edit-supplier(jwt="jwt" handler="handler")
     ```

+    In most cases this component will be used on a page that uses the `pastac-login` component, which will
+    set `currentUser`, `currentUser.isAdmin`, and `jwt`.

-  Optional parameters include `supplier-type`, which is used to replace the work 'Supplier', and `template`,
+    Optional parameters include `supplier-type`, which is used to replace the word 'Supplier', and `template`
     which can be your custom version of the component template.

 1. Invoke the module in your Angular initialization

     ```javascript
-    var module = angular.module('myApp', [ 'pastac-add-supplier' ]);
+    var module = angular.module('myApp', [ 'pastac-edit-supplier' ]);
     ...

     $scope.handler = {